 1) one class (teaching session or proctored exam); 2) one visit to the in-center training library; 3) use of online training resources (workshops, quizzes, online Diagnostic, etc); 4) one tutoring or consulting session; 5) use of the home-study materials.

-California Refund Policy (California Residents only): As an institution that does not participate in the federal student financial aid programs, Kaplan International shall do the following:
+California Refund Policy: As an institution that does not participate in the federal student financial aid programs, Kaplan International shall do the following:

 (a) The institution shall refund 100 percent of the amount paid for institutional charges, less a reasonable deposit or application fee not to exceed two hundred fifty dollars (USD250), if notice of cancellation is made through attendance at the first class session, or the seventh class day after enrollment, whichever is later.